Meadowlarke/Bibliography/Bibliography.md

 215: Antartic expedition and the loudness of Enrico Caruso.

-216: the emerging of a new, chesty, tenor voice.
+216: The emergence of a new, chesty, tenor voice.

 218: Trouser roles.